Best photography purchases of 2018

 I first went for the Fuji X-H1 which was a very likable camera, but I found the Fuji f/2.8 zooms weren’t as sharp overall as I needed my lenses to be.
 And yes, I prefer my professional lenses to be sharp.
 Nikon was too late with the announcement of their Z6 / Z7 mirrorless cameras, so I went with the Sony A9 (B&H / Amazon).
 It is just what I needed.

-Aside from a few quirks, such as the inability to se the memory cards to be used in an overflow mode, the Sony A9 is a phenomenal camera, and it quickly became the camera that I use in available light settings.
-For anything involving flash, the Nikon D5 runs circles around this.
+Aside from a few quirks, the Sony A9 is a phenomenal camera, and it quickly became the camera that I use in available light settings.
+For anything involving flash, I still prefer the Nikon D5.
 But the Sony A9 quickly proved to be very useful for my work where I need exactly this kind of camera.

 I needed a gimbal that is relatively compact, ie, a gimbal that can be used with one hand, and that is strong enough to not start shaking when you zoom the lens out.
 The smaller gimbals struggle with the redistribution of weight as the lens expands.
 The Ronin-S handles this really well.